-- Refer to Oracle Database Installation Guide and Oracle Database Client Installation Guide for HP-UX for information about required and optional postinstallation tasks, depending on the products that you want to use. - Refer to Oracle Database Installation Guide for information about how to use Database Control to learn about the configuration of your installed database. - To learn more about using Oracle Enterprise Manager Database Control to administer a database, refer to Oracle Database 2 Day DBA.
+- Refer to Oracle Database Installation Guide for HP-UX for information about required and optional postinstallation tasks, depending on the products that you want to use. - Refer to Oracle Database Installation Guide for HP-UX for information about how to use Database Control to learn about the configuration of your installed database. - To learn more about using Oracle Enterprise Manager Database Control to administer a database, refer to Oracle Database 2 Day DBA.

-The Oracle Database 2 Day DBA is designed for new Oracle DBAs and describes how to use Database Control to manage all aspects of an Oracle Database installation.
+This guide, designed for new Oracle DBAs, describes how to use Database Control to manage all aspects of an Oracle Database installation.
 It also provides information about how to enable e-mail notifications and automated backups, which you might not have configured during the installation.